Best when eaten in the mountains amongst the towering peaks of the Val de Bagnes.

 Once the lifts close, you’d expect Chez Dany to close given its remote location.
 However, the experience gets even better.
 From town you can get the snowtaxi, a transformed Cat-Skiing machine, which will drop you off right outside Chez Dany.
 Most people also hire toboggans and head torches from one of the local rental shops and then sledge back down into town after their meal.
 This makes Chez Dany hugely popular with families and groups seeking something unique out of their holiday.

 Marlenaz is another remote mountain-side restaurant, similarly accessible like Chez Dany by snow taxi at night, or ski-tour/hike during the day.
-Situated at 1895 metres and overlooking the town, their menu is filled with all the wonderful classic Swiss dishes you’d hope for, with excellent meat and cheese fondue as well as rösti and their speciality, garlic butter l’escargots.
+Situated at 1,895m and overlooking the town, their menu is filled with all the wonderful classic Swiss dishes you’d hope for, with excellent meat and cheese fondue as well as rösti and their speciality, garlic butter l’escargots.
 This is one of the most untouched areas in the whole resort, and when the snow off-piste is good, dropping off the backside of Savoleyres provides an awesome ride right up to Marlenaz’ back door.
 How better to reward yourself than a cold beer and cheese fondue?

 In addition to an incredible view, La Marmotte has some of the friendliest service in town.
 The restaurant interior can’t get any more authentic, with a gorgeous open stone fire creating a warm and cosy atmosphere.
 They pride themselves on using the finest local cheeses in their recipes, so inevitably the fondue here is delicious, and for 30.CHF each including a selection of cured meats, it represents good value too.